openecloud/openecloud/README.md

 ### beam

 Some simple methods to provide a rigid beam charge distribution which can be imprinted on the grid.
+The user can add his beam profile here.

 ### gslWrap